section-engineering-education/engineering-education/articles/javascript-higher-order-functions/index.md

 `reduce()` will return the last invoked callback.
 In this case, 45

 It is important to note, for the first invoked callback, the value of the accumulator is the value of the first element in the input array.
 And the index of the first processed array element is 1, and the value 6, which is the second element.
 Think about it.
 It actually makes sense.
 If you look back to callback syntax, the accumulator takes the first element as the initial value.
-If that didn't occur, `reduce()` would calculate the 1st element of the input array twice.
+If that didn't occur, `reduce()` would calculate the 1st element twice.

 Using the optional `InitialValue` argument, we can pass an `InitialValue` value as the second argument to `reduce()`.